-Upon the closing of this offering, for a period of nine (9) months from such closing, we have granted Maxim the right of first refusal to act as lead left book runner and lead left manager and/or lead left placement agent, with at least 75.0% of the economics for a two handed deal and 50% of the economics for a three handed deal, for any and all future public and private equity, convertible or debt offerings (excluding commercial bank debt) of our securities.
+Upon the closing of this Offering, for a period of six (6) months from such closing, we have granted Maxim the right of first refusal to act as book runner and manager and/or placement agent, with at least 50% of the economics for a deal in which Maxim acts as the lead left book runner, lead left manager and/or lead left placement agent and 30% of the economics for all other deals, for any and all future public offerings (excluding commercial bank debt and certain equity offerings) of our securities.
 Maxim is entitled to such right of first refusal only if we engage a broker-dealer, a finder and/or an investment bank for any financing transaction during such period.